Red Burn: Source and course of the river

 The Red Burn's headwater begins as a rivulet on the west side of Fannyside Lochs known as the Glencryan Burn.

-It flows west through Palacerigg Golf Course and becomes a significant geographic feature when it produces the Glencryan Reservoir south of Forest Road in Cumbernauld.
+It flows west through Palacerigg County Park and becomes a significant geographic feature where it fills the Glencryan Reservoir south of Forest Road in Cumbernauld.
 The name of the stream from its source until it enters the Vault Glen is the Glencryan Burn.
 It enters Cumbernauld behind Cumbernauld Academy (formerly Cumbernauld High).
 The river then runs under Forest Road and its name changes to The Red Burn on the other side.
 The river takes a sudden turn to the east and is joined by a few nameless rivulets which come down from both the steep sided banks, the left bank being Kildrum and the right hand being Abronhill.
 The Scottish Wildlife Trust owns the land around the river at this point with the exception of a sewage pipeline which runs through the Vault Glen.
 The Vault Glen has very steep sides with the stream some 25-30m below the brow of the hill and any rubbish dropped is difficult to remove although there have been some attempts to clean it up.

 The Red Burn crosses the railway under a large viaduct before its confluence with the Bog Stank just down river from the bridge over the path from the Park above.
 After the confluence the Red Burn passes the dovecote and Broom Road, Abronhill before flowing back under the Forest Road Bridge heading towards Dunns Wood.
 From there the river passes through a sewage works.
 Work costing £3.8 million was completed on upgrading the water treatment system in 2013.
 Its purpose is to clean water from the Wardpark Estate before it joins the river.
 Scottish Water made a system of ponds which are designed to have the same effect as larger natural system.
 They contain the water then filter them and release the purified water slowly.